mines-pvs/s20-syllabus/README.md

 There is a Github organization for the class:
 [https://github.com/mines-pvs](https://github.com/mines-pvs)

-All of your individual/team repositories will show up here.
+All of your individual/team repositories will show up there.

 ## Grading